Discovering The Heart & Soul Of The Middle Kingdom

 Overnight: Lhasa Hotel (1 night)

 We transfer to the airport this morning to connect with our flights to Shanghai, one of the world's largest cities with a population of more than 12 million.
 Shanghai played no role in the glorious days of the Chinese empire until the coming of the British opium fleet to Chinese waters in the 19th century.
 Shanghai was then jolted from being a quiet commercial backwater to becoming a thriving industrial metropolis.
 Shanghai's identity, even today, is still inextricably linked with those treaty port days.
 The Treaty of Nanking in 1842 opened Shanghai, as a free port, to western trade and influence demarcated by foreign concession areas, distinctly visible to this day.
 On arrival, we are met and transferred to our hotel.
 BD

 Overnight: Okura Gardens (3 nights)

-The Gardens date from the Ming Dynasty and are a serene spot combining the grace of water, the wonder of stone and beauty of plants.
+The Gardens date from the Ming Dynasty and are serene spots combining the grace of water, the wonder of stone and the beauty of plants.
 This afternoon we visit the Shanghai Museum.
-The museums style and presentation surround visitors with artifacts demonstrating ancient wisdom and philosophy.
+The museum's style and presentation surround visitors with artifacts demonstrating ancient wisdom and philosophy.
 The museum is divided into eleven galleries and three exhibition halls.
 The eleven Galleries cover most of the major categories of Chinese art: Ancient Bronze, Ancient Ceramics, Paintings, Calligraphy, Ancient Sculpture, Ancient Jade, Coins, Ming and Qing Furniture, Seals, and Minority Nationalities.
-This evening we enjoy a performance of the world famous acrobatic show.
+This evening we enjoy a performance of the world-famous acrobatic show.
 BL

 Late afternoon arrival back to our hotel in Shanghai.
 BD